kfsone/amul/archive/README.md

 So I changed to AMUD.

-"AGH" is incomplete and represents AMUL v0.9.06.
+"AGL" is incomplete and represents AMUL v0.9.06.
 Unknown functionality.
 "AMUD" is also incomplete and represents AMUL 0.9.10.
 "SMUGL" is a later project: